DebasishSahoo10/Namaste-React/README.md

 ### What is Shimmer UI?
 Shimmer UI is a temporary animation placeholder that mimics the layout and shapes of the content that will eventually appear.
 It uses a gradient animation to create a shimmering effect over the placeholders, giving the user a sense of motion and progress.
 ### What is CORS?
 Why Browesers do that?
+### What would happen if we do console.log(useState())?
+It will give us the barebone returned value of a useState. basically an array containing two values, one is undefined which stands for the variable that useState gives us and second a constructor function which name will be Function itself.